I like taking ride-alongs with

 impressive for a five-foot four-inch woman handcuffed behind her back.

-At one point someone in the crowd says something and the woman responds by
+At one point someone in the crowd says something and the crazy woman responds by

 screaming, "I did not bite Nathan.
 I did not bite Nathan.
 I would never bite

-my child, you [bad word], you [bad word]."
+my child, you [bad word], you [new bad word]."
 Everyone in the crowd the woman

 yells at yells right back, with equally coarse words and equally hateful